dsherret/jsr-publish-on-tag/README.md

    - Alternatively, tag your repo with a version and push the changes.
      - ex. `git tag 0.1.0 && git push 0.1.0`
    - Note: The tag may have a leading `v` prefix.
-   - This will kick off the workflow run that will update the deno.json before publish.
+   - This will kick off the workflow run that will publish with the tagged version.